yehia67/documentation/wallets/0.1/hub/how-to-guides/get-started-with-rest-api.md

 # Get started with the RESTful API

 **When you expose Hub's RESTful API server, you can interact with it through HTTP endpoints.
-These endpoints allow you to manage users' tokens by interfacing with the Hub database and an IOTA node.
+These endpoints allow you to manage users' IOTA tokens by interfacing with the Hub database and a [node](root://getting-started/0.1/basics/nodes.md).
 In this guide, you learn the basics of the RESTful API to create a new user with some new deposit addresses.**

 ## Prerequisites